-Failure to return the Preliminary Registration for by the deadline, February 24, 2023, will result in a school counselor selecting a schedule for you.
-Course request changes will not be accepted after May 19, 2023.
+Failure to return the Preliminary Registration for by the deadline, February 27, 2024, will result in a school counselor selecting a schedule for you.
+Course request changes will not be accepted after May 20, 2024.
 Changing a course due to the teacher assigned is not permitted at any time.

-Teacher Student ID #: Current Recommendation Category Course # Course Name Percent Yes E112 English 12 Period 1: English E212 College Prep English 12 Select One 0112 AP English Literature and Composition Physical Education P807 Required P.E.: Required Social Studies Required S.S.: Math Required Math: Required Elective: FORM DUE DATE: Elective FEBRUARY 24, 2023 Lunch X999 Lunch Required Electives: Select 3 Full Year - OR - 6 Semester (Half Year) - OR - a Combination of Both for a Total of 3 Credits Full Year: Elective Failure to return the Elective Full Year: Preliminary Registration Full Year: Elective for by the deadline, Elective Half Year: February 24, 2023, will Elective Half Year: counselor selecting a Elective Half Year: schedule for you.
-Elective Half Year: Elective Half Year: Course request changes Half Year: will not be accepted after Alternate Choices: List at least two alternate choices in case a preferred course cannot be scheduled.
-Failure to mark alternate course May 19, 2023.
+Teacher Student ID #: Current Recommendation Category Course # Course Name Percent E112 English 12 English Period 1: E212 College Prep English 12 Select One 0112 AP English Literature and Composition Physical Education P807 Required P.E.: Required Social Studies Required S.S.: Math Required Math: Required Elective: FORM DUE DATE: Elective Science Recommended FEBRUARY 27, 2024 Lunch Lunch Required Electives: Select 3 Full Year - OR - 6 Semester (Half Year) - OR - a Combination of Both for a Total of 3 Credits Elective Full Year: Failure to return the Elective Full Year: Preliminary Registration Elective Full Year: for by the deadline, Elective Half Year: February 27, 2024, will result in a school Elective Half Year: counselor selecting a Elective Half Year: schedule for you.
+Elective Half Year: Elective Half Year: Course request changes Elective Half Year: will not be accepted after Alternate Choices: List at least two alternate choices in case a preferred course cannot be scheduled.
+Failure to mark alternate course May 20, 2024.
 Changing choices may result in a counselor selecting a course which may include a full or part-time study hall in the event of a schedule conflict. a course due to the teacher assigned is not Alternate 1 permitted at any time.
 Alternate 2 ☐ Check this box if you are interested in work or early release.
 Note - You still must provide a full schedule of classes.
-Student Last Name (print) Student First Name (print) Student Signature Date Parent/Guardian Name Parent/Guardian Signature Date Primary Phone Number Email Address By law, each school district must provide student name, address, and telephone number to requesting military recruiters and institutions of higher learning unless parents/guardians indicate that they do not wish to have this information disclosed.
+Student Last Name (print) Student First Name (print) Student Signature Date.
+Parent/Guardian Name Parent/Guardian Signature Date Primary Phone Number Email Address By law, each school district must provide student name, address, and telephone number to requesting military recruiters and institutions of higher learning unless parents/guardians indicate that they do not wish to have this information disclosed.
 Please sign below if you do not wish for this information to be released.